mnhollandplum/ruby-submissions/1804-b/1module/battleship/Andrew_Mockett.md

 Notes:
 - great number of commits; make sure messages are written in the imperative.
 Would like to see feature branches.
+- consistently clean and readable code!
+- great naming

 ## Evaluation Rubric

 The project will be assessed with the following rubric:

-### 1. Ruby Syntax & Style
+### 1. Ruby Syntax & Style - 3.5 💯

 Expectations:

-- [ ] Applies appropriate attribute encapsulation
+- [X] Applies appropriate attribute encapsulation
-- [ ] Developer creates instance and local variables appropriately
+- [X] Developer creates instance and local variables appropriately
-- [ ] Naming follows convention (is idiomatic)
+- [X] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [X] Ruby methods used are logical and readable
-- [ ] Developer implements best-choice enumerable methods
+- [X] Developer implements best-choice enumerable methods
-- [ ] Code is indented properly
+- [X] Code is indented properly
-- [ ] Code does not exceed 80 characters per line
+- [X] Code does not exceed 80 characters per line
-- [ ] A directory/file structure provides basic organization via lib/ and/or /test
+- [X] A directory/file structure provides basic organization via lib/ and/or /test

-### 2. Breaking Logic into Components
+### 2. Breaking Logic into Components - 3

 Expectations:

-- [ ] Code is effectively broken into methods & classes
+- [X] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 7 lines
+- [X] Developer writes methods less than 7 lines
-- [ ] No more than 3 methods break the principle of SRP
+- [X] No more than 3 methods break the principle of SRP

-### 3. Test-Driven Development
+### 3. Test-Driven Development - 3

 Expectations:

-- [ ] Each method is tested
+- [X] Each method is tested
-- [ ] Functionality is accurately covered
+- [X] Functionality is accurately covered
-- [ ] Tests implement Ruby syntax & style
+- [X] Tests implement Ruby syntax & style
-- [ ] Balances unit and integration tests
+- [X] Balances unit and integration tests
-- [ ] Evidence of edge cases testing
+- [X] Evidence of edge cases testing
-- [ ] Test Coverage metrics are present (SimpleCov)
+- [X] Test Coverage metrics are present (SimpleCov)
-- [ ] A test RakeTask is implemented
+- [X] A test RakeTask is implemented

-### 4. Functionality
+### 4. Functionality - 3 🎉

 Expectations:

-- [ ] Application meets all requirements (extension not req'd)
+- [X] Application meets all requirements (extension not req'd)

 ### 5. Version Control - 2.5